Does corner bead go on inside corners?

 Metal corner bead

-1. Place the metal in the center of the corner so it covers both sides of the drywall boards evenly.
+1. Position the metal corner bead centrally to adequately cover both sides of the drywall boards.

 Paper-faced metal corner bead

-2. Line the corner bead up with the corner&#;s center and press it firmly into the mud.
+2. Align the corner bead with the corner and press it into the mud firmly.

 Paper-faced composite corner bead

-2. Line the corner bead up with the corner&#;s center and press it firmly into the mud.
+2. Center the corner bead and press it firmly into place.

-3. Using a drywall knife, wipe away excess mud.
+3. Use a drywall knife to clear excess mud.

-4. Wait for the corner bead to dry before coating it with a thin layer of taping compound.
+4. Allow it to dry before adding a thin layer of taping compound.

 Vinyl corner bead

-1. Spray the drywall corner with a spray adhesive, making sure the area&#;s fully covered.
+1. Spray the drywall corner with adhesive, ensuring complete coverage.

-2. Spray the inside of the vinyl corner bead.
+2. Spray the inside of the vinyl corner bead as well.

 Metal Corner bead for INSIDE corner?